fireblocks/btc_tx_validation/README.md

     return parsed_tx
 ```

-As mentioned before, we are going to use bitcoinlib for legacy transactions and our own implementation of the segwit transactions verification, so let’s start with the easy one - legacy:
+As mentioned before, we are using bitcoinlib for legacy transactions:
 ```python
 from decimal import Decimal